Features new to Windows 7: Libraries

 In addition to aggregating multiple storage locations, Libraries enable Arrangement Views and Search Filter Suggestions.
-Arrangement Views allow you to pivot your view of the library's contents based on metadata.
+Arrangement Views allow one to pivot their view of the library's contents based on metadata.
 For example, selecting the "By Month" view in the Pictures library will display photos in stacks, where each stack represents a month of photos based on the date they were taken.
-In the Music library, the "By Artist" view will display stacks of albums from the artists in your collection, and browsing into an artist stack will then display the relevant albums.
+In the Music library, the "By Artist" view will display stacks of albums from the artists in a person's collection, and browsing into an artist stack will then display the relevant albums.

 Search Filter Suggestions are a new feature of the Windows 7 Explorer's search box.
 When the user clicks in the search box, a menu shows up below it showing recent searches as well as suggested Advanced Query Syntax filters that the user can type.
 When one is selected (or typed in manually), the menu will update to show the possible values to filter by for that property, and this list is based on the current location and other parts of the query already typed.
 For example, selecting the "tags" filter or typing "tags:" into the search box will display the list of possible tag values which will return search results.

 Arrangement Views and Search Filter Suggestions are database-backed features which require that all locations in the Library be indexed by the Windows Search service.
 Local disk locations must be indexed by the local indexer, and Windows Explorer will automatically add locations to the indexing scope when they are included in a library.
 Remote locations can be indexed by the indexer on another Windows 7 machine, on a Windows machine running Windows Search 4 (such as Windows Vista or Windows Home Server), or on another device that implements the MS-WSP remote query protocol.